 - 1. Coolant reservoir

 - 2. Maximum level mark

 - 3. Minimum level mark

 - 4. If the coolant is at or below the minimum level mark, remove cowling C. (See page 6-8.)

-- Remove the coolant reservoir breather hose from the guide, and then remove the coolant reservoir cap.
+- 5. Remove the coolant reservoir breather hose from the guide, and then remove the coolant reservoir cap.
+WARNING!
+Remove only the coolant reservoir cap.
+Never attempt to remove the radiator cap when the engine is hot.